poplatek/payment-methods-book/dankort/dankortmobil/README.md

 ### Details

-The basic arrangement is to have POS cash register, a payment terminal and a new bluetooth device to support the Dankort Mobile.
+The basic arrangement is to have a POS (cash register), a payment terminal and a new bluetooth device to support the Dankort Mobile.
 The idea is to integrate this new payment method into existing hardware and infrastructure.